nottrobin/maas-docs/en/manage-cli-tags.md

 -->
 This is a list of tag management tasks to perform with the MAAS CLI.
 See [MAAS CLI](manage-cli.md) on how to get started and [Tags](nodes-tags.md) for an explanation of the subject.

-## Rudimentary tag creation
+<h2 id="heading--rudimentary-tag-creation">Rudimentary tag creation</h2>

 ``` bash
 maas $PROFILE tags create name=$TAG_NAME
 ```

-## Tag creation and auto-assignment
+<h2 id="heading--tag-creation-and-auto-assignment">Tag creation and auto-assignment</h2>

-When a [definition](nodes-tags.md#tag-definitions) is supplied during a tag's creation the tag is automatically applied to all the nodes that satisfy the definition:
+When a [definition](nodes-tags.md#heading--tag-definitions) is supplied during a tag's creation the tag is automatically applied to all the nodes that satisfy the definition:

 ``` bash
 maas $PROFILE tags create name=$TAG_NAME \